josieparis/Morone-americana-genome-assembly-annotation/README.md

 ### Access to the genome annotations:

-The genome annotations were performed using GALBA (https://github.com/Gaius-Augustus/GALBA) and was cleaned using gfacs (https://gfacs.readthedocs.io/en/latest/index.html)
+The genome annotations were performed using GALBA (https://github.com/Gaius-Augustus/GALBA) and was cleaned using gFACs (https://gfacs.readthedocs.io/en/latest/index.html)

 Annotations can be found in the folders 'fale genome annotation' and 'female genome annotation' and include the following files: